-At Cancer Treatment Centers of America® (CTCA) at Southwestern Regional Medical Center (Southwestern) in Tulsa, Oklahoma, physician assistants work with doctors in various departments, including medical oncology, surgical oncology, intake, radiation oncology and other departments, to help provide personalized, comprehensive cancer care.
+At Cancer Treatment Centers of America® (CTCA) in Tulsa, physician assistants work with doctors in various departments, including medical oncology, surgical oncology, intake, radiation oncology and other departments, to help provide personalized, comprehensive cancer care.
 They work with doctors and clinicians to provide advanced technologies and treatments, combined with evidence-informed supportive care, to help you fight cancer while maintaining your quality of life.

 Physician assistants are licensed health care professionals who diagnose and treat illness and disease.
 They may also prescribe medication for patients.
 Physician assistants are required to have an advanced education and extensive training in a medical setting to prepare them to work under the supervision of a doctor.
 The physician assistants at our state-of-the-art cancer hospital in Oklahoma work with doctors and clinicians on the patient’s care team.
 The physician assistants at our Tulsa hospital provide compassionate care to our patients.